ZafeerTariq/Pokedex-ASP.NET/README.md

 # Pokedex-ASP.NET
-Pokedex made for a university project (under development)
+Pokedex made for a university project.
+All the data is saved in MSSQL databases and the tables have been filled using [pokeapi](https://pokeapi.co)
 ## Currently Has:
 1) Home Page displays all pokemon with ability to sort via type or name
 2) When clicked on a pokemon from home page, information about it is displayed in another page